ExpediaGroup/styx/docs/user-guide/admin-interface.md

 `http://<STYX_SERVER_URL>/admin/healthcheck`

-Easy to query endpoint that returns a document with the health status of origins based on `500` errors rate.
+Easy to query endpoint that returns a document with the health status of origins based on the rate of `500` errors.

 #### Syntax

 `http://<STYX_SERVER_URL>/admin/status`

-Deprecated endpoint, it returns short `OK` / `NOT_OK` based on an information that is also returned by previous health-check endpoint.
+Deprecated endpoint, it returns a short `OK` / `NOT_OK` based on the information returned by the health-check endpoint.

 #### Syntax

 `http://<STYX_SERVER_URL>/admin/ping`

-This endpoint doesn't perform any checks, it only returns `pong` when the server is running.
+This endpoint returns `pong` when the server is running, without performing any checks regarding the status.

 ## Running threads